US Shatters Quarterly Records in Energy Storage Deployment

 US Energy Storage Developments Scorecard

 ACPA’s VP of Research and Analytics, John Hensley, emphasized the pivotal role energy storage plays in enhancing the grid and ensuring reliability.
-Despite facing challenges such as supply chain disruptions and interconnection delays, the market is poised to achieve nearly double the annual installations.
+Despite facing challenges such as supply chain disruptions and interconnection delays, the market is projected to double the annual installations.
 Wood Mackenzie projects the grid-scale segment to be the primary driver, accounting for 83% of total installations or 55 GW in the five-year forecast from 2023 to 2027.

 III.
 The Resilient Rebound and Unfulfilled Projections: